McDowell Valley AVA

-The McDowell Valley AVA is an American Viticultural Area located in southeastern Mendocino County, California near Hopland.
-The wine appellation is located on sloped bench land at elevations as high as 1000 ft above sea level that overlook the Russian River to the west.
-McDowell Valley is slightly cooler than the surrounding areas of Mendocino County.
-McDowell Valley Vineyards is currently the only winery operating within the boundaries of the AVA.
+The approximately 1483 acre valley sits on a sloped bench land at elevations as high as 1000 ft above sea level that overlook the Russian River to the west.
+McDowell Valley is slightly cooler than the surrounding areas in the county.
+McDowell Valley Vineyards is currently the only winery operating within the boundaries of the AVA with its emphasis placed on creating "America’s Best Syrah."